Minor and Serious Valium Side Effects Explained

 Severe Side Effects of Valium Addiction

 Though not common, some side effects of Valium are severe and may be fatal at times.
-If you or anyone in your family using this drug and experience any of the following symptoms, see your doctor immediately:
+If anyone is using this drug and experience any of the following symptoms, see a doctor immediately:

 - Decreased respiration